qenta/ECG-Waveform-Generator/README.md

 This generator uses bezier curves in GODOT to create values suitable for driving a 10bit or 12bit Digital to Analog converter.

 The curve of a PATH2D is tesselated to create an array of XY coordinates.

-The missing points are filled to provide a timebase compatible array of coordinates Y values can be exported in Natural and Inverted forms The inverted form is also available scaled as an export for use with 10 or 12bit DAC
+The missing points are linearly interpolated to be timebase compatible.

+Y values can be exported in Natural and Inverted forms

+The inverted form is also available scaled as an export for use with 10 or 12bit DAC

 1: Install GODOT https://godotengine.org/ - min v3.3.2